 The key trick to getting into your character and getting over the initial nerves of speaking in character and knowing what to do is… practice!
 Just remember that you’re not the only one–there is a whole group of people sitting at the table with you who ALSO are roleplaying so there’s nothing to be nervous about.
 We all start somewhere!

 Now that you’ve got a character and have some ideas on how to roleplay said character, it’s time to dig into the basics of the game!
 Already know how to play?
-Then why not check out our Class Overviews for more tips and tricks on your class, take a trip to the Archives, or head back to the D&D Basics to learn more!
+Then why not check out our Character Building Tips for more tips and tricks on your class, take a trip to the Archives, or head back to the D&D Basics to learn more!

 Next: How to Play D&D →